Miradouro De Santa Iria

 Fun!
 Or not.

-There are viewpoints all along that mountain road, and we stopped at them all, but the one we were aiming for was Miradouro da Lagoa do Fogo (Lake of Fire).
+There are many viewpoints along that mountain road, and we stopped at them all, but the one we were aiming for was Miradouro da Lagoa do Fogo (Lake of Fire).
 The highest lake in the island, inside a volcanic crater, it’s absolutely stunning on clear days.
 This was not, in fact, a clear day.

 Lagoa do Fogo